Creel Chihuahua: A Magical Town in the Sierra Tarahumara

 Creel Chihuahua (commonly known as the Creel Station) is a Magical tourist Town nestled high in the Sierra Madre Occidental, in the municipality of Bocoyna; located about 175 km from Chihuahua city.

 The territory of Creel, like many others in the Chihuahua canyons, has been inhabited since immemorial times by the Tarahumara people.

-It was named in honor of the politician and businessman Enrique Creel Guilty, a figure from Chihuahua during the Porfiriato period.
+Creel was named after the politician and businessman Enrique Creel Guilty, an important figure from Chihuahua during the Porfiriato period.

 Its name in Rarámuri means “place of waterfalls and coyotes.”
 With a drop of 246 meters, it is the fifth largest waterfall in America.

 This waterfall is located in a beautiful place, ideal for hiking, plus you can stop at an intermediate viewpoint called La Ventana or go down to the bottom.

 With lots of flora and fauna, it is also a good place for camping or mountain biking.
 In summer, the landscape becomes much greener.

 4. Candameña Canyon

 Although at 1750 meters it’s not the deepest canyon, it is considered one of the most beautiful because from there you can admire the Piedra Volada and Basaseachi waterfalls.